20goto10/govee-lan-server/README.md

 - *RGBIC control?*
 If there is some way of taking advantage of the RGBIC features I'd love to know about it.
 It's hardly urgent, and I won't be the one to figure that out.
 Honestly I don't really care about the animations-- I use the strip like track lighting, and can use their insanely complex app when I feel like setting a Halloween theme or something.
 - *de-sillification*
 There's some half-baked stuff in here.
 For example, there's no real need for an "action" parameter at all.
 The whole operation could be done by the request payload.
 Nicknames are pointless.
 The config is case-sensitive about IDs.
-Etc. Maybe I'll bother de-sillifying it.
+This allows GET requests to do things that should require POST requests.
+Etc. All of this is true, but it's not meant to be an enterprise solution, just a quick fix to the problem.
+Still, eventually I might de-sillify it.

 # Thank you
 I did the easy work, not the hard work.
 The hard work was done by [Joery-M](https://github.com/Joery-M), namely their [Govee-lan-control](https://github.com/Joery-M/Govee-LAN-Control) project.
 Many thanks, Joery-M!